Sometimes at night I dream of recipes and around Christmas time this seems to happen even more often.

 Take the roll out of the freezer and slice the two ends at a gentle angle.

 Use them to make the branches by placing them at the sides of the log.

 Mark the cheese with a fork to give the effect of a log

 Decorate with dill and pomegranate seeds.
 Serve with rocket leaves or salad.

-I am entering this to "Tasty Tuesdays" and to "Foodie Friday" hosted by Casa Costello and Romanian Mum.
+I am entering this to "Tasty Tuesdays" and to "Foodie Friday" hosted by Casa Costello.
 Also this is going to I am also going to this month's Alphabakes Challenge hosted by Caroline Makes (with Ros from The More Than Occasional Baker).
 December's letter is 'X', for 'Xmas'.